IPFA Training: Understanding International Project Finance

 - Experienced practitioners who are new to international project finance or seeking a refresh.

 The course will be facilitated by Ian Greer, a leading practitioner in the international project finance market.
 Ian has spoken at JOI and IPFA events and delivered a number of project finance training programs in Japan.
 He has often visited Japan for business and has met with JBIC and the major Japanese banks on many occasions.
-Full details of our course instructors can be found via our website.
+Full details of our course instructor can be found here.

 The course will be conducted in English.